charon25/WeatherData/README.md

 This repo contains weather data collected by a weather station built located in Strasbourg, France by myself and a friend for a class project.

 ## Data
-The data was (and still is) collected every 10 minutes between approximately 8 am and 6 pm, sometimes earlier or later.
+The data was (and still is) collected every 10 minutes between approximately 8 am and 6 pm for the first half and between 1 am and 11 pm for the second half (sometimes earlier or later).
 It started on February 22<sup>th</sup>.

 Every point contains 6 measurements along with a Unix timestamp.
 Those measurements (and their accuracies) are :
 - temperature in °C (± 0.5 °C),